 The soviet union was the world’s largest hemp producer from the 1950s to the 1980s.
 Their major production sites were in Ukraine, the Orel regions of Russia, and near the Polish border.
-China, Romania, Italy, Poland, France were also producing hemp around that time.
+China, Romania, Italy, Poland, and France were also producing hemp around that time.
 The United Kingdom, Germany, and Canada resumed commercial hemp production in the 1990s.

-In the United States, the controlled substances act of 1970 classified hemp and marijuana illegal.
+In the United States, the controlled substances act of 1970 classified hemp and marijuana as illegal.
 The federal government imposed strict regulations on the cultivation of marijuana and industrial hemp.
 The hemp industry suffered greatly as a result of this long-term prohibition of hemp and marijuana.

 Prohibition remained in place until President Donald Trump signed the 2018 farm bill into law.
 The farm bill made hemp and all of its derivatives legal.
 The 2018 farm bill was a success after several previous attempts to legalize hemp.

-Prior, in 2014, President Barack Obama had signed the farm bill that allowed limited hemp farming.
+Prior to 2014, President Barack Obama had signed the farm bill that allowed limited hemp farming.
 At this time, policy permitted only state departments of agriculture and educational research institutions to pilot industrial hemp farming.

 The Canadian government also banned the cultivation of cannabis.
 However, research conducted between 1994 to 1998 showed that farmers could grow industrial hemp as a separate breed from marijuana.
 This influenced the decision made by Health Canada to give controlled hemp farming a chance.
 Canada issued the first industrial hemp farming license in May 1998.
 Since then, the number of permits has grown.